nccgroup/sobelow/README.md

 [![License](https://img.shields.io/hexpm/l/sobelow.svg)](https://hex.pm/packages/sobelow)
 [![Last Updated](https://img.shields.io/github/last-commit/nccgroup/sobelow.svg)](https://github.com/nccgroup/sobelow/commits/master)

-Sobelow is a security-focused static analysis tool for the Phoenix framework.
+Sobelow is a security-focused static analysis tool for Elixir & the Phoenix framework.
 For security researchers, it is a useful tool for getting a quick view of points-of-interest.
 For project maintainers, it can be used to prevent the introduction